cornelltech/startup-ideas/README.md

 Student responsibilities:

 * This practicum is a series of interactive working sessions that require the full participation of all students
-* Students must read the readings for a given week *before* that session
+* Students must read the readings for a given week *before* that class
 * Students must add to and improve startup ideas in Unicornucopia
-* As a deliverable for the final session, students will present the teams and startup ideas they plan to execute on in Startup Studio
+* As a deliverable for the final class, students will present the teams and startup ideas they plan to execute on in Startup Studio

 Grading: